lupyuen/lupyuen.github.io/src/dsi3.md

 /// Main Function that will be called by NuttX
 /// when we run the `hello` app pub export fn hello_main(argc: c_int, argv: [*c]const [*c]u8) c_int {
-  // Render graphics on PinePhone in Zig and C:
+  // Render graphics on PinePhone in Zig and C...
   // Turn on Display Backlight (in Zig)
   // Init Timing Controller TCON0 (in Zig)
   // Init PMIC (in Zig)